moves-rwth/storm/documentation/usage/running-storm.md

 Many of Storm's executables have many options, only a fraction of which are covered in this guide.
 If you want to explore these options, invoke the executable with the `--help [hint]` option.
 If a hint is given, only those options are shown that match it.

 Before we get started, let us check whether everything is set up properly.
 In all command-line examples we assume that the executables are in your PATH and can therefore be invoked without prefixing them with their path.
-If you installed Storm via [homebrew]({{ site.github.url }}/documentation/installation/installation.html#homebrew), this is automatically the case; if you built Storm yourself, you have to [manually add it to your PATH]({{ site.github.url }}/documentation/installation/installation.html#adding-storm-to-your-path-optional).
+If you installed Storm via [Homebrew]({{ site.github.url }}/documentation/installation/installation.html#homebrew), this is automatically the case; if you built Storm yourself, you have to [manually add it to your PATH]({{ site.github.url }}/documentation/installation/installation.html#adding-storm-to-your-path-optional).
 Typing

 ```shell
 storm